shafiquejamal/web-frontend-template/README.md

-# Twitter Search application - web frontend
+# Web-front-end Tempalte

-To be used with https://github.com/shafiquejamal/paytmlsesjapigateway as the api gateway/backend.
-Install that first before executing the following steps.
+To be used with https://github.com/shafiquejamal/api-gateway-template as the api gateway/backend.
+Install and run that first before executing the following steps.

+Note: the `web-mobile-common/` directory can be made a git submodule and be used as the `web-mobile-common/` directory in the mobile-front-end template repository located here: https://github.com/shafiquejamal/react-native-mobile-front-end-template.

 ## Requirements